Testing and Release Discipline

 5. Version drift and publish preflight

-The stack now checks release drift explicitly:
+Release preflight checks drift explicitly:

 - is local content ahead of the published version?